Cosmological Perturbations and the Running Cosmological Constant Model: The Linear Perturbation Equations

-The theory of the cosmological perturbations is based on the expansion of Einstein's equations to linear order about the background metric.
-The first step in the analysis of the metric fluctuations is to classify it according to their transformations properties under spatial rotations.
-There are, scalar, vector and tensor, perturbations.
-In this paper, we only study scalar perturbations, specifically density perturbations in the $RCC$ model, since that we are interested in the matter power spectrum.
-Other fundamental question is the choice of gauge or choice of a coordinate system.
-The General Relativity leads to the issue of gauge freedom.
-This is, metric and matter fluctuations take on different values in different coordinate system.
-A way to deal with the gauge problem is to eliminate the gauge dependence entirely.
-This approach is called of gauge-invariant variables and was pioneered by Bardeen \cite{bardeen}.
+The theory of cosmological perturbations is based on the expansion of Einstein's equations to linear order around the background metric.
+The decomposition theorem states that perturbations in the metric can be divided into three type: scalar, vector, and tensor.
+In this paper, we will consider scalar perturbations, specifically, density perturbations in the $RCC$ model because we are interested in the matter power spectrum.
+Another fundamental question is the choice of gauge or coordinate system.
+General Relativity leads to the question of gauge freedom.
+This means that if we change the coordinate system we use, we would get a metric of a different form.
+One way of dealing with the gauge problem is to eliminate gauge dependence entirely.
+This approach is referred to as using gauge-invariant variables and was pioneered by Bardeen \cite{bardeen}.
 However, in the literature, many other gauges have been used \cite{weinberg}.
-The more commonly used is the synchronous gauge.
-For example, in this gauge, the dynamics of density perturbations for the $RCC$ model was investigated in \cite{fabris}.
-In the present work we extending the analysis of \cite{fabris} by compute the matter power spectrum in the longitudinal gauge and to investigate the cluster number counts.
+For example, the dynamics of density perturbations in the $RCC$ model were investigated in the synchronous gauge \cite{fabris}.
+In the present work, we are extending the analysis of \cite{fabris} by computing the matter power spectrum in the longitudinal gauge and we will study the cluster number counts.

-The longitudinal gauge is from the physical point of view much more intuitive, because the metric perturbations are similar to the Newtonian perturbations.
-This gauge is commonly chosen for work in $CMB$ and gravitational lensing.
-On the other hand, conceptually this gauge fixed all freedom degree and the two scalar potentials $\Psi$ and $\Phi$ that appear in the line element correspond to the variable of Bardeen gauge-invariant \cite{MFB,bardeen}, this is not the case of the synchronous gauge where exist a residual transformations and leads to the appearance of unphysical gauge.
-However its use is justified, since these spurious modes are canceled of some manner when calculating a physical observable, which by definition can not depend of a given system of coordinates.
-The metric in the longitudinal gauge is given by\cite{mukanov}
+The longitudinal gauge is, from the physical point of view, much more intuitive because metric perturbations are similar to Newtonian perturbations.
+This gauge is commonly chosen for work in CMB and gravitational lensing.
+On the other hand, conceptually, this gauge fixes all spurious degrees of freedom, and the two scalar potentials $\Psi$ and $\Phi$ that appear in the line element correspond to Bardeen's gauge invariants \cite{MFB,bardeen}; this is, however, not the case of the synchronous gauge where there exist residual transformations that lead to the appearance of unphysical solutions.
+However, the use of this gauge is justified because these spurious modes are canceled to some extent when calculating a physical observable, which, by definition, cannot depend on a given system of coordinates.
+The metric in the longitudinal gauge is given by \cite{mukanov}: